Introduction

 3. The authorization server returns an authorization code to the Redirect URI specified when creating the application.

-5. Use the access token to call the API on behalf of the user.
+5. The application uses the access token to call the API on behalf of the user.

 sequenceDiagram participant ro as Resource Owner participant app as Application participant as as Authorization Server participant api as iTwin API ro->>+app: Connect to application app->>+as: Request authorization code as->>ro: Redirect to login and consent ro->>as: Sign in and consent as->>-app: Authorization code app->>+as: Exchange authorization code for an access_token as->>as: Validate client_id, client_secret, scope and redirect_uri as->>-app: Granted access token app->>-ro: Signed in ro->>+app: Perform action app->>+api: API request with the access token api->>-app: API response app->>-ro: Render content